As headache cures go, this one sounds a little far-fetched.

-A 2013 study carried out at the University of Munster, Germany, surveyed 1000 patients who attended a headache clinic.3
+A 2013 study carried out at the University of Munster in Germany surveyed 1,000 patients who attended a headache clinic.3

+800 of these patients were experiencing migraine headaches and the remaining 200 patients got cluster headaches.
 Of the group, only around a third engaged in sexual activity when they had a headache (and who can blame them)?

 The results showed that in 60% of people, sexual activity significantly alleviated the pain associated with migraines.
 In some cases, the migraine disappeared entirely!

 Does sex help headaches of all kinds?
 Unfortunately, it would seem not.

 Far from being a headache remedy for all, the study indicated that in some people, far from helping relieve a headache, sexual activity only made the headache worse.

 The study indicated that sex as a headache remedy works better for migraines, as the cluster headache patients reported mixed results with 50% of people experiencing cluster headaches reporting sex made their cluster headaches worse.4

 So, if you’ve got a cluster headache, it’s advisable to use your bedroom for rest and relaxation only until it passes.

 Research carried out in 2013 found that sex can help make migraines less painful.